catohagen/morphos-roadshow-installer/README.md

 and 35 MB/s on the powerbook when copying from/to different machines in the lan.

 Option [e] lauches the Morphos internal editor (mossys:c/ed) and loads up config files required for your local settings.
-           If you want to use DHCP you can skip this step, as Roadshow will try and get all the relevant info it needs from your router.
+           You will be asked if you want to import your existing Netstack configurations for nameservers(dns) and hosts If you want to use DHCP you can skip this step, as Roadshow will try and get all the relevant info it needs from your router.
            You need to know your : gateway (usally your routers ip) dns     (usally your routers ip)
                                    ip      (for your machine)

 Please read the Roadshow documentation if you need more information.